 We had an amazing experience in Kabwe, Zambia, serving some of the country’s most vulnerable populations – orphans, vulnerable children, persons with disabilities and the elderly.
 More than 80 percent of the population in Zambia is considered low-income and families in both rural and urban areas are unable to attain safe and decent housing.
-The staff in Zambia will immerse us in the local community where we’ll meet village leaders, gain a deeper understanding of the vulnerable groups and how shelter affects those at risk of HIV/AIDS.

 About Habitat Zambia